Tower Hamlets Engineers

 The Tower Hamlets Engineers was a Volunteer unit of the British Royal Engineers (RE) based in East London.
-Raised in 1868, it provided engineers for two London infantry divisions of the Territorial Force during World War I. In World War II it operated as an RE headquarters, particularly on D-Day and at the Rhine Crossing, while its subordinate companies served in a number of campaigns, including the Siege of Tobruk and with the Chindits.
+Raised in 1868, it provided engineers for two London infantry divisions of the Territorial Force during World War I. In World War II, it operated as an RE headquarters, particularly on D-Day and at the Rhine Crossing, while its subordinate companies served in a number of campaigns, including the Siege of Tobruk and with the Chindits.
 Its successor unit continues to serve in today's Army Reserve.

-The unit took it name from the historic Tower Hamlets (or Tower Division), rather than the smaller modern London Borough of Tower Hamlets created in 1965.
+The unit took its name from the historic Tower Hamlets (or Tower Division), rather than the smaller modern London Borough of Tower Hamlets created in 1965.